-ON/EXIT DELAY- READY- OFF/RESET switch
+ON/EXIT DELAY - READY - OFF/RESET SWITCH

 This three position toggle switch is the primary operation switch.
-When this switch is in the OFF position the 2100 can not be activated.
+When this switch is in the OFF position the 2200 can not be activated.
 This position also serves as a reset function.
-When switched from OFF to the READY position the 2100 is ready to be activated but is still off.
+When switched from OFF to the READY position the 2200 is ready to be activated but is still off.
 When any of the input functions are activated, i.e. hardwire switch, ILB or wireless receiver, the unit will turn itself on.
 The ON/EXIT DELAY position activates the unit manually for two purposes, first, when momentarily pushed to ON and the Mode switch is in Record or Play, it activates the unit to allow the user to record and verify messages.
 Second, EXIT DELAY, in conjunction with the MODE switch in TEST or OPERATE position, puts the unit in Exit/Entrance Delay mode, a condition which ignores sensor inputs for 60 seconds.
 This allows the user to leave or enter the premise without activating the unit prematurely.
-Note, the BUSY light blinks when the Sentinel is in Exit/Entrance Delay mode.
-Also the Exit/Entrance Delay mode can be activated by a wireless Exit/Entrance transmitter.
-The Eixit/Entrance wireless activation uses the fourth channel of the receiver for activation.
+Note, the BUSY light blinks when the Sentinel is in Exit/Entrance transmitter.
+The Exit/Entrance wireless activation uses the fourth channel of the wireless sensor receiver for activation.